How can I ask for a change to my plan?

 • you urgently need a change in supports.

 You’ll need to give us any new information to help us decide if we’ll do a plan change.
-The information we need sometimes can depend on the reason you’re asking for a plan change.
+The type of information or evidence we need can depend on the reason you’re asking for a plan change.
 This may include any assessments, reports, or other information.
 These are important to help us understand how your situation has changed.
-Learn more about the types of evidence we can use when we create your plan.

 You can give us any new evidence about your support needs when you get it.
-If you’re not sure what to give us, you can talk to your my NDIS contact.
+If you’re not sure what to give us, you can talk to your my NDIS contact, support coordinator or recovery coach.
 You can also give us new evidence during your check-in.

-For example, you might ask for a change in your plan because your disability needs have changed, and you can’t do things you used to be able to do.
-We usually need an assessment or report about how your support needs have changed.
+For example, you might ask for a change in your plan because your disability needs have changed.
+You may have trouble doing things you used to be able to do.
+We’ll likely need an assessment or report from an appropriately qualified professional about how your support needs have changed.
+This may be your doctor, a specialist, or an allied health professional like an occupational therapist.

-Your plan nominee or child representative can ask us to complete a change to your plan on your behalf.
+Your plan nominee or child representative can ask us to make a change to your plan on your behalf.

 If you want to give consent for this, there are 3 ways you can do it:

-You can’t request a change to your plan if your plan is suspended.
+You can’t ask for a change to your plan if your plan is suspended.

 Learn more about plan suspensions.